awaescher/Scanotron2000/README.md

 ## 🤔 Why?

 I built this to unmerge large PDFs back into multiple logical documents with the "pagebreaker" prompt.
+And yes, this thing is vibe coded, you might notice.

 ## What can it do?